Kob123678/PulseX-v1/README.md

 # Important!
 - Use this executor on alt account if don't want get ban.
-- This Executor have no virus.
+- This Executor maybe have virus because API is not by me.
-- API is not by me that mean API may not 100% safe.
+- I got API from [moo exploits](https://www.youtube.com/@mooexploits).

 ---
 # Open Source